Are You Doing Everything You Can to Make 2021 the Most Successful Year in the History of Your Dealership?

 “Customers rarely show up in showrooms unprepared anymore.
 Their first step is to go online to research their needs and decide which dealership or store might get their business.”

-Finally, a word or two about shop management software and how far it’s come.
+Finally, a word or two about tire and auto shop management software and how far it’s come.
 Full disclosure, I work for what many believe is the preeminent company in this area, ASA Automotive Services.
 We specialize in this type of software technology.
 The very issues talked about by Joe and Jamie during the webinar are the same issues we’ve addressed in our software—combining accounting, inventory management and customer service/communication into a single end-toend offering loved by each and every one of those dealers we work with.
 Yes, we do have competitors who sell similar systems, although we’re all a little different from each other.
 I would highly encourage any dealership that is unfamiliar with what this type of modern software can do to get in touch with any of us and discover the possibilities.

 Because it’s not just what the software can do, it’s the outcomes it can help create that will surprise and delight you.
 The efficiency of your dealership can skyrocket.
 Your cash flow can dramatically improve.
 COGs will be reduced, and profits will rise.
 Employee job satisfaction can double, triple, or name your level of improvement—and I’m only getting started.